slifty/opened-captions/README.md

 ```

-Using the
+You also can use (this example server)[https://github.com/slifty/opened-captions-example] to get started.

 Tools
 =============
-Tests are written in Mocha
+Tests are written in Mocha.

 Licensing